refinedev/refine/documentation/docs/api-reference/core/components/loading-overtime-indicator.md

 ### Usage based on `isLoading`

-By default, the `<LoadingOvertimeIndicator>` component calculates the elapsed time based when the `isLoading` prop is `true`.
+The `<LoadingOvertimeIndicator>` component calculates the elapsed time based when the `isLoading` prop is `true`.
 You can provide the `interval` and `onInterval` props to customize the interval and the callback function that will be called on every interval.

 ```tsx
 import { LoadingOvertimeIndicator, useOne } from "@refinedev/core";